 “He has to take a series of precautions for the rest of his life, including not getting hit in that area.
 He will have medical treatment for life and will have to have regular check-ups.”

-Abidal has been a regular this season for the Catalan side, starting in 20 first division matches.
+The defender has been a regular this season for the Catalan side, starting in 20 first division matches.

 But he has not played since picking up a hip injury playing for France in their friendly win over Germany at the start of March.

-His contract had been due to expire at the end of the current season but in January he agreed a new one-year deal with Barcelona which ties him to the club until 2013 with options to extend it by two more years.
+Abidal’s contract had been due to expire at the end of the current season but in January he agreed a new one-year deal with Barcelona which ties him to the club until 2013 with options to extend it by two more years.